ConfederacyOfGaia/Gaia/players-guide.md

 ***Speed.*** Your base speed is 30.

 ***Languages.*** You can speak, read, and write Elvish.
-The forest and tundra dialects of the elven language are similar enough that an elf who speaks one can understand someone speaking the other, but they have different colloquialisms and local idioms.
+The forest, sea, and tundra dialects of the elven language are similar enough that an elf who speaks one can understand someone speaking one of the others, but they have different colloquialisms and local idioms.

-***Bonus Proficiencies.*** You have proficiency in the Survival skill.

-***Subraces.*** There are two elven subraces: *forest elves* and *tundra elves*.
+***Subraces.*** There are three elven subraces: *forest elves*, *sea elves*, and *tundra elves*.

 #### Forest Elves